Hikayat Banjar

 The Hikayat Banjar (حكاية بنجر) is the chronicle of Banjarmasin, Indonesia.
 This text, also called the History of Lambung Mangkurat, contains the history of the kings of Banjar and of Kotawaringin in southeast and south Borneo respectively.

 The final part of the text dates from 1663 or slightly later; the first part is older.
 The text is 4787 lines long (120 pages quarto).
 A careful text edition alongside a detailed description of the literary and cultural-historical context was published by the Dutch philologist Hans Ras in 1968.

 Structure

 Structurally the Hikayat Banjar can be divided in nine sections.
-The first story details the origin of the Hindu Kingdom in South-east Borneo.
-The function of this story is clearly to give the model for the political organisation or the realm and to set the standards for court ceremony and etiquette.
+The first story details the origin of the Hindu kingdom in southeast Borneo.
+The function of this story is clearly to give a model for the political organisation or the realm and to set the standards for court ceremony and etiquette.
 Then there follow eight sections giving in succession the story of: